 Many events miss a trick by simply using the event page or site as a glorified calendar.
 A page or website can and should be a hub that people visit ahead of the event itself for a better understanding of what they can expect.
 Blogs, videos, music and images are among the most effective ways to develop this, whether your hub is on social media or a purpose-built website.
 Think of it as a place where the event and brand personality comes through, or professional authority is put on display.
 If you want to take things up a notch, try building your audience in an exclusive membership platform where members have access to pre-event content, special discounts or first dibs on the best seats in the venue.

 We don't care if you love or loath it, social media is an essential part of all event marketing strategies.
 Thankfully, by now you've done the legwork and researched audiences, so you should know which networks to focus on and which to ignore.
 It's also worth brushing up on best marketing practices for each platform you'll be using, because they don't all offer the same benefits or work in the same way.
 You'll also need a budget to boost posts given the organic reach on platforms like Facebook is now very low, and if you're going down that route original content is a good idea.
+Try to capture the eyes of your target audience by using incredible images that can be enhanced by AI technology tool to make the pic more professional.

 The content you post to social media or your website is important it can keep audiences informed, develop a personality, and create a sense of community.
 For best results, some of this needs to be original and you need to keep up a consistent content schedule, using something like Monday's content calendar will certainly be a help for that and your social media marketing.
 Producing written content like blogs gives you easy inspiration for social media posts, and can improve the search engine visibility of your event website.
 Video is particularly important and is now used by 81% of companies for marketing because it gets high engagement online, which add up to more visibility for your event.
+Additionally, incorporating a free online video editor tool into your content creation process can further enhance the quality and appeal of your videos.

 Email maybe an old technology, but it's still as important as its ever been - it's everywhere we look.
 By building up a GDPR-friendly (opt-in) mailing list you'll have a direct line to the inbox of everyone who has ever expressed an interest in receiving information from you.